 terms, attending two meetings in various community locations each month.
+The City Council formed the Youth Link Board in 1991 to advise the council and city manager on issues facing Bellevue's youth.
 The City of Bellevue values diversity and encourages anyone interested to apply.
 People interested in serving on the board may apply directly online: bit.ly/3fCLMSz